qvbit/mapreduce-from-scratch/README.md

 Implementation of the MapReduce framework from scratch in C++ using gRPC & protocol buffers for communicaton between nodes.

-I referenced the async grpc (https://grpc.io/docs/languages/cpp/async/) documentation heavily to implement the gRPC boilerplate in worker.h and master.h.
+I referenced the async grpc (https://grpc.io/docs/languages/cpp/async/) documentation heavily to implement the gRPC boilerplate in `worker.h` and `master.h`.

 Please symbolically link the input files so they are in the same directory as the binary.
 This is done in my cmakelists by default but it only considers testdata_1.txt, testdata_2.txt, testdata_3.txt.
 If you would like to add other test files, please add them in the camke configuration.